RafaelPereiraSantos/generic-semaphore/README.md

         }

         return nil
-    } // The funciton that will receive each "myDataToProcess" item.
+    }

-    maxGoRoutines := 99 // the max amount goroutines running, each goroutine will use "myPipelineFunc" to process the itens present into the "myDataToProcess" list.
+    // the max amount of goroutines running, each goroutine will use "myPipelineFunc" to process the itens present into
+    // the "myDataToProcess" list.
+    maxGoRoutines := 99

-    errChan := make(chan error) // The channel that will receive incomming errors from "myPipelineFunc".
+    // The channel that will receive incomming errors from "myPipelineFunc". errChan := make(chan error)

     semaphore.RunWithSemaphore(
 		myPipelineFunc,